AFLplusplus/AFLplusplus/docs/env_variables.md

     not crash the target again when the test case is given.
 To be able to still re-trigger these crashes, you can use the `AFL_PERSISTENT_RECORD` variable with a value of how many previous fuzz cases to keep prio a crash.
-If set to e.g. 10, then the 9 previous inputs are written to out/default/crashes as RECORD:000000,cnt:000000 to RECORD:000000,cnt:000008 and
+If set to e.g., 10, then the 9 previous inputs are written to out/default/crashes as RECORD:000000,cnt:000000 to RECORD:000000,cnt:000008 and
     RECORD:000000,cnt:000009 being the crash case.
 NOTE: This option needs to be enabled in config.h first!